ruffle-rs/ruffle/README.md

 ruffle's parsing capabilities.
 Provided with a folder and an output filename, it will attempt to read all of the Flash files and report on the success of such a task.

-`cargo run --release --package=ruffle_scanner -- folder/with/swfs/ results.csv`
+`cargo run --release --package=ruffle_scanner -- scan folder/with/swfs/ results.csv`

 ### Exporter